Selecting Saltwater Fly Lines

-Finding the right fly line for your rod is like buying a tuner for a guitar -- so lets try to tune your rod.
+Finding the right fly line for your rod is like the purchase of a tuner for a guitar -- so let's try to tune your rod.
 There is no way to effectively do this without trying several lines to find out which ones you prefer, and which ones feel right.
 Go to your local shop and try a few.
 Then spend another 50 or 60 bucks to make your rod sing when you cast.
-Youll have more fun, probably catch more fish, and all for spending an extra $50 after you just laid down as much as fifteen hundred for that new outfit!
+You'll have more fun, probably catch more fish, and all for spending an extra $50 after you just laid down as much as fifteen hundred for that new outfit!

-Unlike many freshwater species that may live and eat in a specific spot for an entire season, saltwater species are almost always on the move.
-This means that once your guide tells you where to cast, you have seconds (not 30 or 40 seconds, but more like 7, 8 or 10 if youre lucky!) to deliver the fly.
+Unlike many freshwater species that may live and eat in a particular spot for an entire season, saltwater species are almost always on the move.
+Once your guide tells you where to cast, you have seconds (not 30 or 40 seconds, but more like 7, 8 or 10 if youre lucky!) to deliver the fly.
 As a result, you need a line that will deliver the fly with a minimum of false casts in the shortest time.

 If you are interested in specific local favorites, contact us and well be happy to provide you with a list of our go-to fly lines.